How McManus-Lorey Funeral Home is Handling COVID-19

-Directives from the Governor's Office ask that we limit attendees at our facility to the smallest number of direct immediate family members, not to exceede 10.
-So as to reduce your exposure to the virus and for the sake of our greater community, we will be limiting SERVICES, APPOINTMENTS AND VISITATIONS TO IMMEDIATE FAMILY ONLY.
+Directives from the Governor's Office ask that we limit attendees at our facility 33% capacity.
+We cannot exceed 50 people in our building.
 In this difficult time, we thank you for your consideration of the health and safety of your friends and neighbors during your time of grief.

 Frequently Asked Questions